 By Jane Parent

-It’s March at last.
-For high school seniors, the long wait for college admissions is either over or nearly over.
+If you have a high school senior, then you know it’s college application season.
+For those students who applied early decision, the long wait for college admissions is either over or nearly over.
 That was pretty brutal, wasn’t it?
 The waiting, the uncertainty, the angst about where your son or daughter will go and what their future will be.
 What will you miss most?
 The college visits, the endless slog of standardized testing, or the exorbitant application fees?
 Personally, I know what I will miss most: parents bragging about where their kids have been accepted to college.

 I know, I know—they’re just excited and want to share the good news with friends and family.
 But what effect does all this bragging have on us as parents?
 Does bragging really make you, or anyone else, feel good?